Job Description of a Rheumatology Nurse

 Over the course of the next 10 years, nursing has one of the highest and fastest predicted job growths compared to most other occupations.
 Nurses, especially Rheumatology Nurses, are in high demand and it is a very competitive market.
 With the short supply of Rheumatology Nurses available, salaries will reflect the necessary role they play.
 They can also expect very competitive sign on bonus packages.

 The Bureau of Labor Statistics website does not have a salary listed specific to a Rheumatology Nurse.
-Registered Nurses make an annual median salary of $67,490.
+Registered Nurses made an annual mean salary of $89,010 in 2022.
 The more advanced the degree combined with where you work will determine your pay.